configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 #### Confidential text comparators

 We recommend using confidential text comparators especially in case of frontend applications targeting users based on sensitive data (like email addresses, names, etc).
 In this case, the feature flag evaluation is performed using the SHA256 hashes of the values to ensure that the comparison values are not exposed.
+This can cause an increase in the size of the config.json file and the overall network traffic.
+It is recommended to use confidential comparators only when necessary.

 | Comparator                      | Description                                                                                     |
 | ------------------------------- | ----------------------------------------------------------------------------------------------- |